echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    * `endpoint`: a string containing either 'ALL CAUSE', 'ISCHEMIC HEART DISEASE', or 'LUNG CANCER'
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `l`: an intermediate string that has the endpoint label string (e.g., ACM_)
    * `endpoint_nice`: an intermediate string that has a nicely formatted version of the endpoint (e.g., All Cause)
+   * `debug_mode`: a Boolean indicating whether or not to output debug statements
 2. Outputs
    * `hia_summary`: a summary dataframe containing population, excess mortality, and excess mortality rate per demographic group
 3. Methodology: